Dog-Face-Development/Bars/README.md

 ## Installation and Operation

+### Through the Python Module
 - Extract the files from your download.
 - Open nim.py in the Python Module (IDLE).
 - Have fun playing the game.

+### Cereating an .exe File Through cx_Freeze
+- Run the setup.py file with cx_Freeze installed.
+- Then run the Windows MSI installer.
+- The installer should create a executable .exe file for you to play the game through.

 ![Start the Game!](https://raw.githubusercontent.com/willtheorangeguy/Bars/master/Screenshot2.PNG)